Pin-Yen/thsr-trainset-utilization/README.md

 - [*service-timetable*](#service-timetable): file name of a timetable located in ```data/``` folder
 - [*positioning-train-library*](#positioning-train-library): file name of a list of all possible positioning trains, located in ```data/``` folder.

-The alogrithm will choose a set of trains from the positioning train list to minimize the required train sets to cover the whole service timetable.
+The alogrithm will choose a set of trains from the positioning train list to minimize the required trainsets to cover the whole service timetable.
 #### Given Service timetable, without positioning train list
 ```bash
 python3 approxmain.py <service-timetable>
 ```
-Without a specified list of possible positioning trains, the algorith assumes that a trainset can be positioned anytime within the following times:
+Without a specified list of possible positioning trains, the algorith assumes that a trainset can be repositioned anytime within the following times:
 - Nangang ⇄ Taichung: 60 minutes
 - Taichung ⇄ Zuoying: 50 minutes
 ### Data file format